o2r-project/api/docs/user.md

 If the verification was successful, the endpoint returns a session cookie named `connect.sid`, which is tied to a authenticated session.
 The server answers with a `301 redirect`, which redirects the user back to `/`, where the o2r platform webinterface resides.

-#### Error response

-**TODO** This needs to be properly implemented, but will very likely redirect you to the login endpoint, which will in turn start the authentication process over.
+If the login is unsuccessful, the user is not redirected back to the site and no further redirects are configured.

-### Request authentication status
+#### Request authentication status

 As the cookie is present in both authenticated and unauthenticated sessions, clients (e.g. webbrowsers) will need to know if their session is authenticated, and if so, as which ORCID user.
 For this, send a `GET` request to the `/api/v1/auth/whoami` endpoint, including your session cookie.